luncheon/esbuild-plugin-run-node-test/README.md

 ## Limitations

 <!-- prettier-ignore -->
+- Currently, the module format of the test bundle is CommonJS, not ES Module.
+This imposes some limitations (e.g., top-level `await` cannot be used).
 - Currently, tests are not run in [`esbuild serve mode`](https://esbuild.github.io/api/#serve).
 Test code removal is fine.
     - Plugins' onEnd callback isn't triggerred in serve mode · Issue #1384 · evanw/esbuild
       https://github.com/evanw/esbuild/issues/1384